muraii/pythonista/README.md

 Hello!
 This is the first time I've ever tried to do anything with Shortcuts.
 The problem statement, as I understood it, was this:

 ## Problem
-> Run the contents of a browser bookmarklet from an RSS reader without manually propagating data from the app to Safari.
+> Run the contents of a browser bookmarklet from an iOS RSS reader without manually propagating data from the app to Safari.

 ## Solution
 The pieces I've assembled that I _think_ achieve this require these iOS apps: